Robin Williams

 Robin Williams in Hook

-In the movie Hook, the actor plays a grown-up and exhausted Peter Pan, saving his kids who were held hostage by Hook.
-Once he found himself in the magic kingdom, Peter Pan realizes that his past had never been behind him and that deep down he’s still a child.
-That’s something both the character and Williams had in common, which is why it posed no difficulty to him to bring him to life.
+In Hook, the actor plays a grown-up, world-weary Peter Pan who must save his children after they're kidnapped by Captain Hook.
+Once he arrives in Neverland, Peter Pan discovers that his past was never really behind him – that deep down, he's still a child.
+It was something both the character and Williams shared, making the role a natural fit for him.
 Dustin Hoffman, Bob Hoskins, Julia Roberts and British star Maggie Smith have also made an appearance in the movie.

-In The Fisher King, Gilliam gave Robin the role of a homeless man named Parry, saying that he cannot imagine any other actor filling the role.
-He was right – Robin took the viewers on an emotional rollercoaster with his performance.
-In the touching fantasy about the friendship of two broken people, which has also received many awards, Jeff Bridges, Amanda Plummer, and Mercedes Ruehl have also made an appearance.
+In The Fisher King, Gilliam cast Robin as homeless man Parry, saying he couldn't imagine any other actor in the role.
+He was right – Robin delivered a performance that took audiences on an emotional rollercoaster.
+The touching fantasy about two broken men's friendship earned multiple awards and also featured Jeff Bridges, Amanda Plummer, and Mercedes Ruehl.

 Robin Williams in The Fisher King